pitosalas/coursegen/tech_debt.md

 * Make the way mocks are built in specs more consitent
 * A way to have a nested section which is not an 'event' based section
 * Clean up the placement of the .js files for the search stuff.
 It's a bit messy
+* Add more tests

 ### Features

 * generate pdf
 * more elaborate sample course in cg itself
 * document the different macros